woossi0/suite/docs/usermanual/source/intro/extensions.rst

 SQL Server
 ----------

-.. note:: OpenGeo Suite Enterprise only.
+.. note:: Boundless Suite Enterprise only.

 The SQL Server extension adds the ability for GeoServer to publish data from MS SQL Server databases (2008 and above only).
 Once this extension is added, GeoServer will show SQLServer as one of its available data sources when adding a new vector stores.

 .. _intro.extensions.vectortiles:

-.. note:: OpenGeo Suite Enterprise only.
+.. note:: Boundless Suite Enterprise only.

 Vector Tiles
 ------------